dijasila/GPAW/doc/documentation/mom/mom.rst

 Example I: Molecular Rydberg excitations
 ----------------------------------------
-In this example, the excitation energies of the singlet and triplet excited states of water corresponding to excitation from the HOMO-1 non-bonding (`n`) to the LUMO `3s` Rydberg orbitals are calculated.
+In this example, the excitation energies of the singlet and triplet states of water corresponding to excitation from the HOMO-1 non-bonding (`n`) to the LUMO `3s` Rydberg orbitals are calculated.
+The `n` and `3s` orbitals have the same symmetry (a1), therefore, variational collapse can potentially occur if MOM is not applied.
+In order to calculate the energy of the open-shell singlet state, first a calculation of the mixed-spin state obtained for excitation within the same spin channel is performed, and, then, the spin-purification formula is used: `E_s=2E_m-E_t`, where `E_m` and `E_t` are the energies of the mixed-spin and triplet states, respectively.

 .. literalinclude:: mom_h2o.py